eqqn/eqqn.github.io/_posts/2022-09-01-Hackrocks_SC.md

 I found the one.
 https://www.dcode.fr/ascii-shift-cipher

-I converted the characters to hex
+I converted the characters to hex before passing them through decoders.

 `67 6D 62 68 7C 25 56 43 36 38 32 55 76 55 34 60 63 7A 60 31 6F 34 7E`